Dangerous Alcohol and Drugs Interactions

 Crystal methamphetamine is a dangerous and highly addictive stimulant, synthesized from over the counter medications containing Pseudoephedrine and normally manufactured in home-made, unregulated laboratories.
-Heavy drinking and meth use often go together and many recovering addicts tell us that they first tried meth after they had been drinking heavily.
-Crystal Meth can be smoked, injected, inhaled and swallowed.
+Heavy drinking and meth use often go together and many recovering addicts tell that they first tried meth after they had been drinking heavily.
 The drug stimulates the brain’s production of Dopamine causing it to create large and unhealthy amounts of this neurotransmitter.
 After continued meth use, our natural ability to create this crucial chemical is eventually permanently destroyed.
-That is why it is crucial to treat crystal meth addiction as early as possible and limit the amount of permanent damage that the drug can cause.

-What Happens when we Mix Alcohol and Crystal Meth?
+What Happens When Alcohol and Crystal Meth Are Mixed?

 Drinking and Smoking Weed

 Combining marijuana and booze may not be considered to be as dangerous as other drugs, but mixing the two substances can cause complications and lead to serious physical and psychological consequences.
-The active ingredient in cannabis or marijuana is Tetrahydrocannabinol, commonly known as THC.
-As most of the weed on the street is illegally produced, there is no standardization or quality control and the THC content can vary widely from one product to the next.
+The active ingredient in cannabis is Tetrahydrocannabinol, commonly known as THC.
+As most of the weed on the streets is illegally produced, there is no standardization or quality control and the THC content can vary widely from one product to another.